-Stabbing rampage by man in 2 California cities leaves 4 dead
+Police: Gang member kills 4 in random California stabbings

 The man fled with cash and also robbed a check-cashing business next door, the lieutenant said.

-Shortly after 6 p.m., the attacker drove up to a Chevron station, where he attacked a man pumping gas “for no reason,” Whitney said.
-“There was no robbery.”
+Afterward, the attacker drove up to a Chevron station, where he attacked a man pumping gas “for no reason,” Whitney said.

 The man was stabbed in the back and “his nose was nearly severed off his face,” the lieutenant said.
-Bystanders rushed to help the man, he said.

-Undercover detectives tracked the suspect’s silver Mercedes to the parking lot of the 7-Eleven store in Santa Ana and within a minute the man emerged from the store, carrying a large knife and a gun that he had cut from the belt of a security guard after stabbing him, Whitney said.
+Undercover detectives tracked the suspect’s silver Mercedes to the parking lot of the 7-Eleven in Santa Ana and within a minute the man emerged from the store, carrying a large knife and a gun that he had cut from the belt of a security guard after stabbing him, Whitney said.

-The man had followed the guard into the store and stabbed him several times during a confrontation, Whitney said.

 Police ordered the man to drop his weapons and he complied and was arrested.